mathisbot/homomorph-rust/README.md

 ## Benchmarks

-Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 `u32`s using `mimalloc`.
+Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 `u32`s.

 Parameters used for this benchmark were :
 - `d` = 128